programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 - Shows current active focus if one exists
 - Automatically opens the focus dialog for first-time/first-session users who do not have a focus yet
 - Skips the automatic dialog open on tablet devices to avoid disruptive overlays on medium screens
-- Allows user to complete or delete current focus
+- Allows user to edit, complete, or delete current focus
+- Edit button opens a dialog with pre-filled title and description for quick updates
 - Requires a completion reason when finishing a focus and records it to `focus_status_events`
 - When a focus is completed, automatically reopens the dialog with cleared fields so the user can immediately set the next focus
 - Provides dialog to set a new focus using an enlarged layout (3xl width, generous spacing) for improved readability